-The study was implemented at University Hospital's Orthopedic Surgical Department and outpatients clinic in Shebin El-Kom City, Menoufia Governorate, Egypt.
-There are five rooms in the department-three for men and two for women and can accommodate forty patients in total.
+The study was implemented at University Hospital's Orthopedic Surgical Department in Shebin El-Kom City, Menoufia Governorate, Egypt.
+There are five rooms in department-three for men and two for women and can accommodate forty patients in total.

 Sampling: